newjersey/navigator.business.nj.gov/web/roadmaps/tasks/liquor-license-availability.md

 After you complete this task, you will have:
 - met all requirements in the ABC Handbook
-- learned about the availablity, cost, and timeline required to obtain a liquor license
+- learned about the availability, cost, and timeline required to obtain a liquor license